-In an Instant Pot (or any electric pressure cooker) set to the sauté setting, heat chili powder, stirring to keep it from scorching, 20-30 seconds, until very fragrant.
-(This technique is called "blooming" and the heat really brings out the essence of the spice you are using.)
+Using the saute setting on the Instant Pot (or any brand of electric pressure cooker), heat the chili powder, stirring to keep it from scorching, 20-30 seconds, until very fragrant.
+(This technique is called "blooming" and the heat really brings out the essence of the chili powder.)

-Add the ground beef and the diced onions to the Instant Pot, continuing to cook until the beef is nicely browned and cooked throughout, and no pink remains; drain fats, as desired, then stir in the broken spaghetti pieces to coat them in the juices and spices that surround the crumbled cooked beef.
+Add the ground beef and the diced onions to the Instant Pot, continuing to cook until the beef is nicely browned and cooked throughout, and no pink remains.
+Drain the fats well from the beef mixture, then stir in the broken spaghetti pieces to coat them in the juices and spices that surround the crumbled cooked beef.

-Add the tomato juice, sugar, salt, and pepper to the pot, then give the chili a quick stir.
-Lock the IP lid into place, then use the manual button, choosing the High Pressure setting for 3 minutes, bringing the IP to full pressure.
+Stir in the tomato juice, sugar, salt, and pepper, then give the chili a quick stir.
+Lock the Instant Pot securely lid into place.
+Choose the high pressure setting for 3 minutes, bringing the Instant Pot to full pressure.
 When the timer sounds, perform a quick release to remove all pressure from the pot.

-Carefully unlock the IP lid and give the chili a quick stir.
-Serve chili garnished with shredded cheese, tortilla chips, and sour cream as desired, alongside warm cinnamon rolls.
+Carefully unlock the IP lid and remove it; give the chili a quick stir.
+Serve the chili in deep bowls, garnished with shredded cheese, tortilla chips, and sour cream as desired, alongside warm cinnamon rolls.

 Stove Top Directions

-In a Dutch oven over medium high heat, heat chili powder, stirring to keep it from scorching, 20-30 seconds, until very fragrant.
-(This technique is called "blooming" and really makes any spice much more potent!)
+In a Dutch oven over medium high heat, heat the chili powder, stirring to keep it from scorching, 20-30 seconds, until very fragrant.
+(This technique is called "blooming" and the heat really brings out the essence of the chili powder.)

-Add tomato juice, sugar, salt, and pepper to the pot, giving it a stir.
-Bring chili to a boil, then reduce heat to a simmer and cook chili for 30-35 minutes.
-Serve chili garnished with shredded cheese, tortilla chips, and sour cream, as desired, alongside warm cinnamon rolls.
+Add the tomato juice, sugar, salt, and pepper to the Dutch oven, giving it a stir.
+Bring the chili to a boil, then reduce heat to a simmer, cooking the chili for 30-35 minutes.
+Serve the chili in deep bowls, garnished with shredded cheese, tortilla chips, and sour cream, as desired, alongside warm cinnamon rolls.